Twickenham Stadium: Rugby league

+During the reconstruction of Wembley Stadium, Twickenham was one of three venues which hosted the Challenge Cup Final in the years away from Wembley.
+The 2001 Challenge Cup Final saw St Helens beat Bradford Bulls 13–6.
+St Helens were victorious again in 2006 beating Huddersfield Giants 42–12.

+Car rugby

+The TV motoring show Top Gear used the pitch for a match of "car rugby".
+The game was 5-side and used smaller Kia Ceeds as backs and larger Kia Sportages as forwards.
+Jeremy Clarkson's team beat James May's team 17–14.
+This was played prior to the pitch being resurfaced.

 World Rugby Museum

 The World Rugby Museum is a museum located in Twickenham Stadium.
 The museum covers the whole of the global game, not just English rugby union.
 It tells the history of the sport, including William Webb Ellis and Richard Lindon, using interactive display techniques.
 The museum has a rolling programme of special exhibitions which cover topical issues and offer an opportunity to display some of the obscurer items in the collection.
 Some unique displays include an English rugby union jersey from the first ever rugby union international in 1871 between England and Scotland, and (until 2005) the William Webb Ellis Cup which was obtained by England at the 2003 Rugby World Cup.
 Twickenham Stadium Tours are also available through the Museum and run four times per day (Tuesday to Saturday) and twice on Sundays.
-It is usually open every day of the week except for Mondays.
-Except match days when, for ticket holders only, a special price entry to the museum is available.
+It is usually open every day of the week except for Mondays and on match days, when a special-priced entry is available for match ticket holders only.